What inspired you to launch Edge of Ember?

 The difficulty was that it was in its infancy.
 Not many other brands were doing this back then.
 Social responsibility, ethical production – it wasn’t really promoted as the selling point that it is today.

 It was just around the time that the Toms and Warby Parker model of “buy one, give one” was gaining traction.
-So that was inspiration too – I could see that it could be done on a large scale.
+I was very inspired by that - and wanted to build a socially responsible business that was also profitable and scalable.

 So did you dive straight in?

-Initially, yes.
-I set up my base in Singapore and travelled around Asia in search of the right kind of producers, started designing my first collection.
-Then life happened, I moved to London, got married and had two children very quickly, so Edge of Ember was operating, but not really moving forward for a good 2.5 years.
+I travelled around Asia in search of the right kind of producers, and started designing my first collection.
+Then life happened, I moved to London, got married and had two children very quickly.
+I ran Edge of Ember for the first couple of years with two very young kids, and while it was operating at a

 So how did you start gaining traction?